MicrosoftDocs/customer-insights/ci-docs/system.md

 |System   |Depends on the completion of the match process.
 Segments, measures, enrichment, search, activities, predictions, and data preparation depend on the successful completion of this process.   |
 |User  |Runs manually (single time refresh).
 Depends on tables.  |

 Select the status of a process to see the progress details of the entire job it was in.
-The refresh processes above can help to understand what you can do to address a **Skipped** or **Queued** task or process.
+The refresh processes can help to understand what you can do to address a **Skipped** or **Queued** task or process.

 ## Environment status summary (preview)